swiftly-solution/documentation/src/docs/scripting/events/gameevents/onplayerradio.md

 ---

 # OnPlayerRadio
-This event is triggered when player_radio is triggered
+This event is triggered when player_radio is triggered.
 ::: tabs
 @tab Lua
 ```lua